KDWB-FM: 63 KDWB

-Syndicated and/or non-local originating broadcasts included American Top 40 with Casey Kasem, which aired Sunday evenings, and for over ten years, it was the highest-rated program in the Twin Cities market.
-Additional syndicated programming included "Jim Ladd's Innerview."

-Program directors included Chuck Blore and Bob Shannon.

-On April 18, 1994, after 36 years, the 630 kHz frequency went dark.
-The owner, Midcontinent Media, sold the studio and tower site, which by then had been at Radio Drive and Interstate 94 for many years, for development.
+During the 1960s and 1970s, Program Director Chuck Blore referred to the seven air shifts in 24 hours as "The 7 Swinging Gentlemen".
+They included "True" Don Bleu, Bob Shannon, and Lou Reigert (Lou Waters).
+Other notable On Air Staff included:Ron Block, Charles Brown, Barry McKenna, Jonny Matthews, Adam North, Chris Roberts, Jackson Ross, Rob Sherwood, Earl Trout.Then-owner Midcontinent Media sold the studio and tower site, which by then had been at Radio Drive and Interstate 94 for many years, for development.
 The regional headquarters of State Farm Insurance was built in its place.

 History of 101.3 FM

 101.3 FM began broadcasting on July 18, 1960, as WPBC-FM, simulcasting daytime-only WPBC (980 AM) and broadcasting at night.

 Four years later, owners Bill and Becky Ann Stewart received approval to move both stations from Minneapolis to Richfield, including an increase of the AM's power to 5 kW.
 In 1969, the stations separated their programming, with the FM retaining the "good music" format, and the AM adopting a middle-of-the-road ("MOR") format.
 The studios, transmitters (both AM and FM), towers and offices were located at the intersection of Cliff Road and Cedar Avenue (presently "Nichols Road"), in Eagan.

 The Stewarts sold WPBC-AM-FM in 1972, citing increased competition from larger companies, to Fairchild Industries for $1.5 million.
 Fairchild subsequently dismissed the staff and overhauled both stations.
-On November 3, 1972, WPBC became WYOO, airing an oldies format, while WPBC-FM went off the air for technical adjustments, to emerge as album-oriented rock station WRAH on January 23, 1973.

-After making its debut to middling ratings that continually declined, WYOO pivoted in April 1974, spearheaded by new general manager Mike Sigelman, the former sales manager of KDWB.
+On November 3, 1972, WPBC-AM became WYOO, airing an oldies format, while WPBC-FM went off the air for technical adjustments, to emerge as album-oriented rock station WRAH on January 23, 1973.After making its debut to middling ratings that continually declined, WYOO pivoted in April 1974, spearheaded by new general manager Mike Sigelman, the former sales manager of KDWB.
 A shift to adult contemporary was met with even lower ratings; with management seeing a gap for an FM Top 40 station, both stations flipped on August 26, 1974, while broadcasting from the Minnesota State Fair.
-The market's fourth Top 40 at the time, originally intended to be "Y100" until WHYI Miami sent a cease and desist letter, quickly became a competitive station in the market.
+The market's fourth Top 40 at the time, originally intended to be named "Y100" until WHYI Miami sent a cease and desist letter, quickly became a competitive station in the market under the name "U100".